jahids/dynamic-board/README.md

 # react-onboarding-sdk

 Mobile-first, Expo-focused onboarding SDK for React Native apps.
-Fetches onboarding flows from your backend and renders professional screens with automatic navigation and data collection.
+Fetches multi-element onboarding flows from your backend (or bundled JSON) and renders premium, minimal UI inspired by Apple’s design system.

 ## Installation